mebble/birdwatch/README.md

     - [ ] Rescale graph on screen orientation change
     - [ ] show error on failing to fetch "more" data
     - [ ] stacked bar chart for favourites and retweets
+    - [ ] abbreviate the bar chart numbers
 - Window history
     - [ ] window history pushState on GET user
     - [ ] handle querystring on app init